草莓影视

 鈥淐olleges were originally created for white, upper-class males, and not even women,鈥 said Evelyn Aponte-Aucutt, senior director of Academic Engagement and Student Success. 鈥淭he HSI designation is the government鈥檚 way of recognizing the need to address achievement gaps, equity gaps, and systems of inequality.鈥

-鈥淧art of the work is developing a new culture, shifting how we treat. students of color,鈥 Aponte-Aucutt said. 鈥淭he HSI designation incentivizes us to access the funds to think more creatively and see where our gaps are.鈥
+鈥淧art of the work is developing a new culture, shifting how we treat students of color,鈥 Aponte-Aucutt said. 鈥淭he HSI designation incentivizes us to access the funds to think more creatively and see where our gaps are.鈥

 Rather than guarantee federal funds, however, the HSI designation increases 草莓影视鈥檚 eligibility for specific grants that benefit Hispanic students.
 And despite COVID-19 snarling the application process, 草莓影视 has secured several vital grants.